hipec surgery - doctor at bedside comforting patient by holding their hand

 hipec surgery cytoreductive surgery - male patient in hospital bed smiling at doctor

-Learn more about the advanced surgical techniques, cytoreductive surgery (CRS) and hyperthermic intraperitoneal chemotherapy (HIPEC) at Johns Hopkins.
+Learn more about the advanced techniques involved in cytoreductive surgery (CRS) and hyperthermic intraperitoneal chemotherapy (HIPEC) at Johns Hopkins.

 HIPEC Procedure